Exhibition “Machines of Leonardo da Vinci”.

 Today, the painting is in a private collection.

-Actually, it was sold in 2017, at the Christie auction in New York for 450.3 million dollars!
+Well, it was sold in 2017, at the Christie auction in New York for 450.3 million dollars!
 It was the highest sales price for one painting ever in the world.
-So, it is supposed that the owner is the crown prince of Saudi Arabia, Mohammed bin Salman, But, the painting has not been seen in public since its sale, even though it should be placed in the Louvre Abu Dhabi, UAE.
+So, it is supposed that the owner is the crown prince of Saudi Arabia, Mohammed bin Salman.
+However, the painting has not been seen in public since its sale, even though it should be placed in the Louvre Abu Dhabi, UAE.

 “Last Supper” is a masterpiece of Leonardo.
 It is a mural painting dated 1495-1498, located in the refectory of the Convent of Santa Maria delle Grazie in Milan.
 Ludovico Sforza was a patron of this artwork.
 It represents the biblical scene of the last supper of Jesus with the Twelve Apostles.
 Dimensions of the mural are 460 cm × 880 cm.